mariana-stefani/portfolio/README.md

 * JSON was checked on [JSON Validator](https://jsonlint.com/).
 * The responsiveness of this website was tested constantly during the development process.
 It was tested in real desktops, tablets and mobile devices as well as on Google Chrome developer tools.
 * The website was tested on different browsers such as Google Chrome, Safari, Internet Explorer and Mozilla Firefox.
 * I asked friends and family members to test the functionalities of the website on desktop and mobile devices.
-Their feedback was used to improve the website usability.
+Their feedback was used to improve website usability.

 ### Tests